-CTLE boost levels are determined by summing the boosts levels of the 4 stages.
+CTLE boost levels are determined by summing the boosts levels of the four stages.
 Different stage-boost combinations that sum to the same number will have approximately the same boost level, but will result in a different shape for the EQ transfer function (boost curve).

 The fourth stage in the CTLE can be programmed through the SMBus interface to become a limiting stage rather than a linear stage.
-This is useful in some applications, but it should not be typically used in combination with the DFE.